-To protect privacy, we have imposed limits on the number of queries that may be made.
+To ensure that privacy concerns are addressed we have imposed limits on the number of queries that may be made.
 For general use of the WHOIS Service the following limits will apply, up to:

-- twenty queries per hour from the same IP address; and - two-hundred queries per day from the same IP address.
+Twenty queries per hour from the same IP address; and

+Two-hundred queries per day from the same IP address.

-We may amend these limits at any time.
+Please note however we may amend these limits at any time.